 - Loaded with sermons from Dr. Stanley, Scripture, In Touch Faith Foundations courses, biblical dictionaries and encyclopedias, and more

 - Available in English and Spanish

-In some regions of the world, it’s unusual for residents to have internet access—or a computer.
-But even in the most remote areas, many people carry a cell phone.
-How could we get the good news to whole communities of people like this, who might not even be looking for it?
-The LightStream is designed to do just that.
-It detects cell phones in the area and notifies the owner that Bible resources are available for free download to their phones.
-Here are some other interesting things about the LightStream:
+In some regions of the world, it’s unusual for residents to have internet access or a computer.
+But even in the most remote areas, many people carry a cellphone.
+How could we get the good news to whole communities of people like this, who don’t even know to look for it?
+The LightStream Pocket is designed to do just that by detecting cellphones in the area and notifying the owner that Bible resources are available for free download.
+And the new, smaller LightStream Pocket makes sharing the gospel even easier.

 - Can be paired with a water purification system

 - Also distributes public health information